 Ruger Precision Rimfire

 Sturm, Ruger & Co. is showing a .22 LR version of the Ruger Precision Rifle.
 This gun is set up in a manner very similar to the centerfire version of the rifle.
 It has an 18″ cold hammer forged target barrel that is threaded for the addition of a suppressor or brake.
-The guns are bolt action, but they do feed from 10/22 magazines like the BX-15 (included) and BX-25.
+The guns are bolt action, but they do feed from 10/22 magazines like the BX-15 (included) and the BX-25 pictured above.